sultan-kanaan/data-structures-and-algorithms/LinkedList.md

 * Create append function to Add in the end
 * Create insertBefore function to Add before specified value
 * Create insertAfter function to Add After specified value
+* Create kthFromEnd function to Return the node’s value that is `k`places from the tail of the linked list.

 ## Approach & Efficiency
 Big o -> O(1) for all functions